Collecting Oregon Coast Agates and

 The Pacific Ocean, relentlentlessy renews the agate supply

-every year during the winter when the storms are the hardiest and the tides
+every year during the winter and early spring when the storms are the hardiest and the tides

 uncover great beds of gravel at this time of year.
 This brings the lighter